auth0/docs/articles/connections/social/google.md

 ---
 # Connect your App to Google

 This article describes how to add login with Google functionality to your app.
-It also discusses how you can get an Access Token in order to access the Google API.
+It also discusses how you can get an <dfn data-key="access-token">Access Token</dfn> in order to access the Google API.

 First you need to connect your Auth0 application to Google.
 This is summarized in the following steps: